stayintarkov/StayInTarkov.Client/README.md

 ## SPT-AKI Requirement
 * Stay in Tarkov requires the [latest AKI Server](https://dev.sp-tarkov.com/SPT-AKI/Server) to facilitate coop connections.
 You can learn about SPT-Aki [here](https://www.sp-tarkov.com/).
-* You should install the SIT SPT-Aki Server Mod according to the instructions in it's [README.MD](https://github.com/stayintarkov/SIT.Aki-Server-Mod/blob/master/README.md)
 * __**NOTE:**__ The SIT Client Mod should **NOT** be installed onto the SPT-Aki *Client*- it should be installed onto it's own copy of Tarkov.
 See the Installation>Client section of this readme for further info.

 ## [Wiki](https://github.com/stayintarkov/StayInTarkov.Client/blob/master/wiki/Home.md)